 The first question on most investors’ lips usually is “Eh bro, what Singapore stocks to buy ah?”
 To be fair, Heartland Boy also asks his investor and analyst-friends the same question.
 However, the only reason he does so is to generate ideas and Singapore stocks to look out for on the Singapore Stock Exchange (‘SGX’).
-He never buys stocks simply based on friends or analysts’ recommendations.
+He never buys stocks simply based on friends or analysts’ buy recommendations.
 (Confession: Heartland Boy used to do that in the past but now he only trusts his own analysis.)
-After generating ideas through these conversations, Heartland Boy would then put these ideas through a rigorous and systematic test to ascertain if this is truly a Singapore stock to buy.
+After generating ideas through these conversations, Heartland Boy would then put these ideas through a rigorous and systematic test to ascertain if this is truly a good and recommended Singapore stock to buy.
 So, what exactly is this “rigorous and systematic test”?

 Buy Singapore Stocks Based On A Proven Winning Strategy

 Heartland Boy’s journey in stock investment first began when Heartland Girl bought him a book titled “Winning the Game of Stocks” by Adam Khoo.

 Till today, Heartland Boy likes to think there was no hidden agenda from Heartland Girl’s gift.

 Given that Adam Khoo has an enviable track record in stock investment, Heartland Boy thought it will be a good idea to buy Singapore Stocks based on a proven winning strategy.
 That is, and still is, the most important piece of advice that Heartland Boy would share with all young investors starting out.